Loulwa Khoury is a New York based film editor, filmmaker, born and raised in Beirut.

 Fluent in Arabic, French and English she has worked on a variety of projects, but has mostly been interested in documentaries related to social issues, trying to make a difference in the world by raising awareness through film.

 Due to her musical background, she also likes documentaries related to art and music since she grew up with a family of musicians and music has been her first love before diving into the film world.
 This led her to start a music blog Earblend in 2010, in which she interviews and films bands and concerts.
-She also occasionally films short videos for Workers Unite Film Festival and other similar clients.

 For more information check out her resume here.
 Samples are available upon inquiry.